-In the last decade or so, a “Monte Carlo simulation” became the “gold standard” of retirement planning assistance.
+In the last decade or so, a “Monte Carlo simulation”(MCS) became the “gold standard” of retirement planning assistance.
 Named after the European gambling center, this calculation projects the odds of attaining your retirement financial goals.
-Unfortunately, Monte Carlo simulations (MCSs) don’t generally include scenarios like the recent stock market meltdown.
+Unfortunately, MCSs don’t generally include scenarios like recent stock market meltdowns.
 Though the method runs portfolios through hundreds (or even thousands) of market situations, they assign very low odds to extreme market events.
 Unfortunately, these so-called “Black Swan events” appear to be happening all too frequently.
 So how much credence should some one planning for retirement give to MCSs?

 To answer this question let’s consider how simulations work.
-Though there’s no uniform approach, a good simulation typically has you enter information on: your age, retirement date, assets, asset mix, income goals, annual contributions toward retirement, retirement income sources, and other details.
+Though there’s no uniform approach, a good simulation typically has you enter information on: your age, retirement date, value of your investment assets, asset mix, income goals, annual contributions toward retirement, guaranteed retirement income sources, and other details.
 The calculating program then runs hundreds (or again, even thousands) of market scenarios based on past market performance.
 It incorporates assumptions on long-term expected investment returns, market volatility, inflation, and other factors.
 The resulting calculation provides a “rate of success,” that is, what percentage of expected market scenarios allows you to support your retirement income goals.

 It’s important to recognize that MCSs represent a significant improvement over past retirement planning approaches which simply assigned a set return to an asset class and assumed consistent performance every year.
 However, critics argue that MCSs are hardly a panacea because they fail to incorporate scenarios like the recent stock market swoon.
-In fact, William Bernstein, author of “The Four Pillars of Investing,” was quoted in the Wall Street Journal recently as saying, “just add 20 percentage points to the probability of failure your MCS predicts, and you’ll be O.K.”
+In fact, William Bernstein, author of “The Four Pillars of Investing,” was quoted in the Wall Street Journal as saying, “just add 20 percentage points to the probability of failure your MCS predicts, and you’ll be O.K.”
 Others complain that different MCS calculators do not make the same assumptions about interest rates, inflation, and market gyrations.
 Also, many MCSs assume that market returns reflect a “bell-shaped” distribution.
 This means that the likelihood of a 6% market return (toward the middle of the curve) would be dramatically higher than the likelihood of an extreme return (e.g., a 50% loss occurring at the extreme end of the curve).
 MCS proponents argue that it should be that way because extreme returns are just that: extreme and infrequent.

-As far as using Monte Carlo simulations, follow the recommendation of the Retirement Income Industry Association to only use MSCs that run tens of thousands (and preferably, hundreds of thousands) of scenarios.
+As far as using MCSs, follow the recommendation of the Retirement Income Industry Association to only use MSCs that run at least tens of thousands (and preferably, hundreds of thousands) of scenarios.
 Currently, some MCS projections rely on as little as one thousand scenarios for their depictions.
 Larger numbers of simulations include more extreme events in their runs and reduce the possibility of relying on an overly rosy investment scenario for your retirement projections.
 Check with the MCS sponsor you use to make certain that they adhere to the Retirement Income Industry Association recommendation.
 As with most things, your retirement plan should be prudent and flexible to respond to “unhappy surprises” ignored by less than robust MCSs.